Preventing Early Academic Collapse in Medical Students

 During the six-week program, participants complete brief weekly surveys measuring:

-These measures allow early observation of how structured learning systems may influence study behavior during demanding learning cycles.
+Together, these measures allow early observation of how structured learning systems may influence study behavior, confidence, and stability during demanding learning cycles.

 The intervention is intentionally designed to be lightweight and compatible with existing pre-matriculation programs, allowing institutions to evaluate the framework without modifying their academic curriculum.